Armenian Monastery of Saint Saviour (Jerusalem): History

 A church or chapel possibly existed on this site by the 1160s.

 There was an Armenian claim that Saladin granted the Armenians the site after he took over the city in 1187.

 At the end of the 13th century, Karapet of Tosp, a vardapet, purchased the property from local Muslims and got a restoration permit from the Mamluk sultan.

 In 1517, Sultan Selim I issued firmans that confirmed the church to both the Armenians and Greeks.

 In the 17th century, when Francesco Quaresmi visited, Armenians were on the property.

 During the 18th century, the church's courtyard became a burial ground for some Armenian patriarchs of Jerusalem.

 After the 1948 Arab–Israeli War, the church was abandoned and used by Israeli snipers.

 The Armenians regained the church after 1967 and repaired the church.
 In the 1970s, construction for a new church began, next to the original one.
 However, due to still-unresolved planning and zoning issues, construction halted, and the new church remains unfinished to this date.

+In January 2023, the monastery's walls were desecrated by Jewish extremists with vandalized messages of "Death to Armenians, Christians, Arabs, and Gentiles".